 Liza Kaplan, Editor at Philomel Books, joined Penguin Random House in 2007 before attaining her current position in 2013.
 She holds a BFA in Musical Theater, and English and American Literature, from New York University.
 Liza is best known for editing emotionally compelling literary novels that explore risky subjects—in both YA and middle grade—including #1 New York Times and international bestseller, Carnegie Medal finalist, and Golden Kite Award winner Salt to the Sea by Ruta Sepetys, National Jewish Book Award finalist and Amelia Bloomer winner Audacity by Melanie Crowder, Carnegie Medal finalist Fire Color One by Jenny Valentine, Crazy Messy Beautiful by Carrie Arcos, The First Time She Drowned by Kerry Kletter, The One Memory of Flora Banks by Emily Barr, and This Impossible Light by YouTube slam-poetry star Lily Myers.
 Liza is always on the lookout for superbly written realistic fiction, both contemporary and historical, that takes emotional risks and explores the complexities of the human condition.
 When she’s not editing, Liza can be found sharing the youngest of picture books with her own little reader.
 You can follow her on Twitter at @lizajkaplan.

 Talia Benamy, Assistant Editor at Philomel Books, joined Penguin Random House as an Editorial Assistant in 2013.
 She graduated with a BA in English from Cornell University.
-Talia is the editor of Speak of Me As I Am by Sonia Belasco, a “stirring account of the trials of adolescence,” and of the upcoming picture book The Cat that Lived with Anne Frank by David Lee Miller and Steven Jay Rubin.
+Talia is the editor of Speak of Me As I Am by Sonia Belasco, a “stirring account of the trials of adolescence,” and of the upcoming picture books The Cat Who Lived with Anne Frank (written by David Lee Miller and Steven Jay Rubin, illustrated by Elizabeth Baddeley) and Bear Needs Help (Sarah Brannen).
 She is constantly on the lookout for books that have global significance and will help readers understand the world around them, as well as books that embrace feminism, celebrate wordplay, and focus on Judaism, politics, or space.
 When she’s not editing books, Talia can be found engaging in political activism, winning bar trivia nights, eating all the pizza, and planning her next trip.
 Follow her on Twitter at @taliabenamy.